OranWeb/Tornhubs/src/content/Yakuza-Faction-focus.md

 “The government now is driven by donator taxes, it's no longer acceptable to allow a paying person to leave the city”

 #### So What about the great achievements by the faction?
 What did they achieve and at what cost?
-How did Team Work even work back then?
+How did 'Team Work' even work back then?

 _“we fought in almost every major war early on, defeated BH, ran the first 24 hour chain in torn history, we also ran the first 2000 hit chain when everyone had 150 e and hits required 50 e, we fought the best and stood our ground, ranked top 3 in hall of fame for a pretty long time, and since you mentioned team work: I know everyone probably says this about their faction and that's fine, but I want to point out that none of this would have ever been possible without the excellent team work everyone would put in.
 Our people were dedicated and loyal._

 _"If we had to chain at 3 AM on a Wednesday people would pop in ready for war.
-We also took out all the lithuanian factions, we defeated the malaysian factions (one of the toughest wars we ever fought), took out BH when they were still a name in the game, etc.
-Also we fought in the original HT wars on both sides, lol.
+We also took out all the lithuanian factions, we defeated the malaysian factions (one of the toughest wars we ever fought), took out BH when they were still a name in the game, etc. Also we fought in the original HT wars on both sides, lol.
 We supported HT in the second war vs BH and friends which was fun to say the least.
 In pre-faction times we sided with SS in the SS vs SUN wars, but nobody really remembers that.
 That was the first major war in the game by the way.Also we were the first faction to ever do a 10k chain.”_

 what aside from attacking were effective methods to cripple enemies back in the day?
 How did things work, Where could people escape to?
 Lord3infamous6 says hes glad the city is now safe for kids and all but it wasn’t always this way, First Airlines didn’t event exist, Dash Continues to add their strategy:-

 _“Well you see you have to think of old torn as kind of like the way you'd think of the wild west; But mostly in the sense that lawlessness is due to poorly defined rules and gray areas.
 So we would exploit that 100%, Say for example one day you get a really nice letter, We'd pay designers to make them, the letter basically says pay now 1000000 upon receiving this letter or prepare for war_

 _"So a lot of people would pay but every so often someone would test us, and so 1 mill was good money for something we only had to send a letter for but not so much if we actually had to get down to business, so once I declare war now I want 10 mill, just for declaring, no hits made and then I send a follow up letter, "Now it's 10 mill, I'm gonna give you 12 hrs to pay, then we start clipping people". now you got guys feeling the pressure of their poor decision not to pay but some are still feeling ballsy, so some will say "meh, I won't pay",_